fmaguire/mag_sim_paper/manuscript.md

 Inference of taxonomic and functional diversity can be assessed directly from sequenced reads using reference databases and BLAST-based sequence similarity search tools (e.g. DIAMOND [@doi:10.1038/nmeth.3176]), read mapping (e.g. Bowtie 2 [@doi:10.1038/nmeth.1923]), Hidden Markov Models (e.g. HMMER3 [@doi:10.1093/bioinformatics/btt403]) or k-mer hashing (e.g. CLARK [@doi:10.1186/s12864-015-1419-2]).
 These read-based approaches allow analysis of all reads with detectable similarity to genes of interest even if the organism has relatively low abundance in the sample.
 Since these reads are shorter than most genes, however, read-based methods provide very little information about the genomic organisation of genes.
-This lack of contextual information is particularly problematic in the study of AMR genes and virulence factors as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and how liable the sequence is to lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].
+This lack of contextual information is particularly problematic in the study of AMR genes and virulence factors as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and then likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

 Sequence assembly is often used to genereate information about genomic context [@doi:10.1038/nature02340]. de Bruijn graph-based assemblers have been developed to handle the particular challenges of this type of data including metaSPAdes [@doi:10.1101/gr.213959.116] , IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033].
 A crucial challenge in metagenomic analysis is that reads from different origanisms must be distentangled to avoid hybrid assemblies.
-A common way to deal with this challenge is to assign all contigs from a given source genomic to a cluster or "bin" based on similarities in the relative abudance and sequence composition.
+A common way to deal with this challenge is to assign all contigs from a given source genomes to a cluster or "bin" based on similarities in the relative abudance and sequence composition.
 These resulting bins are often known as metagenome-assembled genomes (MAGs).
 This binning is typically performed by grouping all the contigs with similar abundance and similar sequence composition into the same bin.
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], and MaxBin 2 [@doi:10.1093/bioinformatics/btv638].
 There is also the meta-binning tool DAS Tool [@doi:10.1038/s41564-018-0171-1] which combines predictions from multiple binning tools together.
 These MAG approaches have been used to great effect in unveiling huge amounts of previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443].

-Unfortunately, there is loss of information at both the metagenomic assembly and binning steps.
+There is loss of information at both the metagenomic assembly and binning steps.
 This compounded data loss means that only a relatively small proportion of reads are successfully assembled and binned in large complex metagenome datasets, for example, 24.2-36.4% of reads from permafrost [@doi:10.1038/s41586-018-0338-1] and soil metagenomes [@doi:10.1038/s41564-019-0449-y].
 Additionally, a large number of detected genomes are not reconstructed at all with ~23% of all detected genomes recovered in some examples [@doi:10.1038/s41564-019-0449-y].
 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] assesses the global completeness and purity of recovered MAGs across methods.
 However, to our best knowledge, there hasn't been a specific assessment of the impact of metagenomic assembly and binning on the loss of specific genomic elements.
-In particular, the impact on mobile genetic elements (MGEs), such as genomic islands (GIs) and plasmids, which can be of great health and research importance, has note been evaluated.
+In particular, the impact on mobile genetic elements (MGEs), such as genomic islands (GIs) and plasmids, which can be of great health and research importance, has not been evaluated.

 Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
 GIs can arise following the integation of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode virulence factors [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].